bongnv/blog/content/blog/2020-05-03-publish-npm-with-semantic-release.md

 ## Release

-Release is super simple.
-After committing your changes with the repository, you can run:
+After all of those configurations, Release is super simple.
+After saving your changes to the repository, you can run:

 ```bash
 yarn release -d